 However, if your car insurance includes comprehensive coverage, it will typically cover a flooded car.
 The water damage may be irreparable to the point your insurance company will decide to pay the current car value minus the deductible.

-Research the best car insurance companies for 2022 and see if one of them covers damage from weather.
+If your policy is due for renewal soon, you may wish to research the best car insurance companies for 2022 and see if any of them offer cover for damage caused by extreme weather.

 3. Take visual records before repairing anything